runzbuzz/gh-pages1/README.md

 # GitHub Pages Sample
 This is just a sample created for educational purposes

+# Goal
+Learn How to create a simple website with GitHub pages using existing themes

 ## Testing logos
 ### Small blue logo
 ![Logo](./logo.png "Runzbuzz Logo")